sportiellomike/fluximplied/README.md

 Or, for those with more experience using R, simply install the package (ensure you have an internet connection):

-`install.packages("devtools")`\
+`install.packages('devtools')`\
 `library(devtools)`\
 `install_github('sportiellomike/fluximplied')`\
 `library(fluximplied)`

 **Linux**

-Info: Root access is required; Ubuntu version: 20.04 LTS (amd64), XFCE4 Desktop Environment; R version tested on ubuntu: v3.6.3
+Root access is required.
 Linux requires certain dependencies installed on your actual machine (not just other R packages).
 We made this easy on you by supplying a bash script.
-The bash script is found here called "install_for_ubuntu-fluximplied.sh".
+The bash script is called "install_for_ubuntu-fluximplied.sh".
 To run it, download it from https://github.com/sportiellomike/fluximplieddev and run it by typing the following into the terminal while being in the correct directory:

 `bash install_for_ubuntu-fluximplied.sh`

+We tested fluximplied installation with that script on Ubuntu version: 20.04 LTS (amd64), XFCE4 Desktop Environment; R version tested on ubuntu: v3.6.3.
 **If those installs are not working**
 Navigate to the functions at https://github.com/sportiellomike/fluximplied/tree/master/R, and download them and run those scripts.

 We offer all this code for free and in open source, and only ask in return that you cite us so other people can learn about this and help contribute.

 # How to use
 **The function is formatted as follows:**